Coronavirus: Vodafone NZ's mammoth work-from-home drill exposes a few areas of strain

 "We have had flexible work policies and smart-working tools for a number of years now but it was important for us to test these at scale and ensure that in doing so we can still maintain a great network service for New Zealand.

-"This test has helped us assess our internal communications, as well as the capacity of our IT systems and processes and we are pleased with how it has gone."
+"This test has helped us assess our internal communications, as well as the capacity of our IT systems and processes, and we are pleased with how it has gone."

-Only the odd IT issue was reported such as difficulty with video conferencing or document saving.
-Almost 40 percent of the customer service staff were also able to log into the phone system from home with no adverse effects on phone queues.
+Only the odd IT issue was reported, such as difficulty with video conferencing or document saving.
+Almost 40 per cent of the customer service staff were also able to log in to the phone system from home with no adverse effects on phone queues.

 "An ideal plan in times of a crisis would see us able to shut down all our buildings with no change to the running of our business.
-We are now working through options for how we can relocate our business-critical staff should we ever need to and ironing out any wrinkles this test has raised," Williams said.
+We are now working through options for how we can relocate our business-critical staff should we ever need to, and ironing out any wrinkles this test has raised," Williams said.

 Meanwhile, for some companies offshore, it's becoming more than a drill.
 In the US, Google became the first major corporation to send all staff home to work remotely.
 The search giant employs some 20,000 people in North America.